Dawilly/SAAT/README.md

 ```

-You can also generate an example `tracks.json` by starting SMAPI with SAAT.Mod and SAAT.API installed and typing `gen_track_json` into the console.
+You can also generate an example `tracks.json` by starting SMAPI with SAAT.Mod and SAAT.API installed and typing `tracktemplate` into the console.
 The file will be written out in the SAAT.Mod folder.

 #### Migrating from Custom Music